-Fixed assets consist of machinery and equipment, furniture and fixtures, computer equipment and software, leasehold improvements, capital leased equipment and construction in process.
+Fixed assets consist of machinery and equipment, furniture and fixtures, computer equipment and software, leasehold improvements, financed equipment and construction in process.
 Fixed assets are stated at cost less accumulated depreciation and amortization.
 Additions, improvements, and major renewals are capitalized.
 Maintenance, repairs, and minor renewals are expensed as incurred.
-Depreciation is determined using the straight-line method over the estimated useful lives of the assets, which range from three to five years.
+Depreciation is determined using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.
 Leasehold improvements are amortized over the life of the lease or the asset, whichever is shorter.
-Depreciation expense for the years ended December 31, 2014 and 2015 was approximately \$251,000 and \$261,000, respectively.
+Depreciation expense for the years ended December 31, 2015 and 2016 was approximately \$261,000 and \$322,000, respectively.

-Upon sale, retirement or disposal of fixed assets, the accounts are relieved of the cost and the related accumulated depreciation or amortization with any gain or loss recorded to the statement of operations.
+Upon sale or disposal of fixed assets, the accounts are relieved of the cost and the related accumulated depreciation or amortization with any gain or loss recorded to the statement of operations and comprehensive loss.